ldthomas/apg-js2-examples/README.md

 and there are a number of ways to control the amount of output and still keep the trace records that will lead you to the error.
 Most of those techniques are illustrated here.<br>
 `udt-*`: an example using a User-Defined Terminal (UDT) - writing your own phrase recognition operator.

+Most of these examples will generate output files in the `html` directory.

 **Documentation**
 To be done.<br>